 Zhen: Be open-minded, and try lots of different pu’er when getting started.
 It’s a whole new world of flavour to explore.
 Don’t feel obliged that you are supposed to taste some notes, everyone is different.
 You are not even obliged to enjoy it (I hope you do though ;)).
 If purchasing a whole cake or brick is too intimidating, find some smaller quantity ones to try.
 For example, our Shu Pu’er coin, hand-pressed into 7-8g a coin, and it’s easily broken into halves.
 You won’t need a Pu’er knife.

-I also have reviews and recaps regarding teas I’ve tried from Zhen Tea and talks I’ve attend!
+I also have reviews and recaps regarding teas I’ve tried from Zhen Tea and talks I’ve attended!
 Look out in the future for my review of Zhen Tea’s Shu Pu’er Coins!

 The question of the post: What else would you like to learn about pu-erh tea?